Priyal595/Mini_Cloud/README.md

 ### File Retrieval Flow

-1. *Query Firestore* for all documents in files collection
+1. *Query Firestore* for all documents in the files collection
 2. *Fetch metadata* including download URLs
 3. *Display in table* with sortable columns
 4. *Provide download links* for each file